-If securities analysts do not publish research or reports about our business or if they publish negative evaluations of our stock, the price of our stock could decline.
+If securities analysts do not or do not continue to publish research or reports about our business or if they publish negative evaluations of our business, the price of our stock could decline.

-The trading market for our common stock will rely in part on the research and reports that industry or financial analysts publish about us or our business.
-We do not currently have and may never obtain research coverage by industry or financial analysts.
-If no or few analysts commence coverage of us, the trading price of our stock would likely decrease.
-Even if we do obtain analyst coverage, if one or more of the analysts covering our business downgrade their evaluations of our stock, the price of our stock could decline.
+The trading market for our common stock is and will rely in part on the research and reports that industry or financial analysts publish about us or our business.
+If one or more of the analysts who currently cover our business downgrade their evaluations of our business, or in the event we obtain additional coverage and one or more of the new analysts issues an adverse evaluation of our business, the price of our stock could decline.
 If one or more of these analysts cease to cover our stock, we could lose visibility in the market for our stock, which in turn could cause our stock price to decline.

-The price of our common stock may be volatile and fluctuate substantially, which could result in substantial losses for purchasers of our common stock in this offering.
+The price of our common stock has been and may continue to be volatile and fluctuate substantially.

-Our stock price is likely to be volatile.
+Our stock price has been and is likely to continue to be volatile.
 The stock market in general and the market for pharmaceutical and biotechnology companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
-As a result of this volatility, you may not be able to sell your common stock at or above the initial public offering price.
+As a result of this volatility, our stockholders may not be able to sell our common stock at or above the price they paid for it.
 The market price for our common stock may be influenced by many factors, including:

-- the timing and results of clinical trials of APR-246 and any of our other product candidates; - regulatory actions with respect to our product candidates or our competitors' products and product candidates; - the success of existing or new competitive products or technologies;
+- the timing and results of clinical trials of APR-246 and any of our other product candidates; - · regulatory actions with respect to our product candidates or our competitors' products and product candidates; - the success of existing or new competitive products or technologies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - establishment or termination of collaborations for our product candidates or development programs; - failure or discontinuation of any of our development programs; - · results of clinical trials of product candidates of our competitors; - · regulatory or legal developments in the United States and other countries; - · developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - · actual or anticipated changes in estimates as to financial results or development timelines; - · announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - · variations in our financial results or those of companies that are perceived to be similar to us; - · changes in estimates or recommendations by securities analysts, if any, that cover our stock;

-- announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments; - establishment or termination of collaborations for our product candidates or development programs; - failure or discontinuation of any of our development programs; - results of clinical trials of product candidates of our competitors; - regulatory or legal developments in the United States and other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to any of our product candidates or development programs; - the results of our efforts to discover, develop, acquire or in-license additional product candidates or products; - actual or anticipated changes in estimates as to financial results or development timelines; - announcement or expectation of additional financing efforts; - sales of our common stock by us, our insiders or other stockholders; - variations in our financial results or those of companies that are perceived to be similar to us; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.
+- · changes in the structure of healthcare payment systems; - · market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry and market conditions; and - the other factors described in this "Risk Factors" section.